Smurf-IV/Elucidate/README.md

   - [Screenshots](#screenshots)

 ## Project Description
-Definition: explain in detail
-Synonyms: annotate, clarify, clear, clear up, decode, demonstrate, enlighten, exemplify, explicate, expound, get across, illuminate, illustrate, interpret, make perfectly clear
+Elucidate is a GUI front-end for the command-line SnapRAID application.

 ## System Requirements:
 - Windows Operating System
-- SnapRaid Version 10.x or lower
+- SnapRaid Version 11.2 or lower
-- n mb Free Space on target drive
+- 10MB Free Space on target drive
 - .Net Runtime 4.7 or higher

 ## FAQs